-Depending on the product form (solid or liquid), many antiperspirants frequently contain Aluminum salts to reduce the flow of sweat from the skin.
-These salts work by dissolving in sweat and temporarily inhibit the flow of sweat to the surface of the skin.
+Based on current scientific literature and data, aluminum salts are currently considered a safe and effective means of controlling sweat.
+In fact, Aluminum salts are the only FDA approved active ingredients for use in antiperspirants.
+These salts work by dissolving in sweat and temporarily inhibiting the flow of sweat to the surface of the skin.
 This reduces the amount of sweat on the skin for a number of hours after the antiperspirant is applied.
 Aerosol and roll-on antiperspirants products typically contain ACH (Aluminum Chlorohydrate), whereas sticks, gels and other solid products are most likely to contain an Aluminum salt referred to as AZAG (Aluminum Zirconium Tetrachlorohydrex GLY).
-These Aluminum salts provide a safe and effective means of controlling sweat.
-In fact, Aluminum salts are the only active ingredients that are approved by the FDA for use in antiperspirants.
-Some people may be concerned about the use of aluminum in antiperspirants and other everyday products, believing that it can damage health.

 In the European Union (EU), aluminum zirconium chloride hydroxide complexes and the aluminum zirconium chloride hydroxide glycine complexes are permitted within certain concentration limits for use in antiperspirant products, per Annex III of the Cosmetics Directive.

 Learn more about the regulations for the use of aluminum-containing ingredients in cosmetics and OTC drugs